boalang/study-template/docs/research/common.md

     df = get_deduped_df('rq1', 'kotlin', 'kotlin', names=['var', 'project', 'file', 'astcount'])
 ```

-This will get a file-wise deduplicated dataframe from the results file `rq1.csv` in `data/csv/kotlin/`, using the `data/csv/kotlin/dupes.csv` file to provide duplication information, with the columns given the names `var`, `project`, `file`, and `astcount`.
+This will get a file-wise deduplicated dataframe from the results file `rq1.csv` in `data/csv/kotlin/`, using the `data/csv/kotlin/dupes.csv` file to provide duplication information.
+It gives the columns the names `var`, `project`, `file`, and `astcount`.

 ### Deduplication

-Since data duplication is a known problem in MSR studies (see [Lopes et al., 2017](https://dl.acm.org/doi/10.1145/3133908)), we provide the ability do deduplicate data.
-However, this deduplication is based on the AST Hash.
-This is done by calculating the hash of the AST of each file as it appears in the HEAD commit of each repository, and selecting one project/file pair for each value of the hash.
+Since data duplication is a known problem in MSR studies (see [Lopes et al., 2017](https://dl.acm.org/doi/10.1145/3133908)), we provide the ability to deduplicate data.
+However, this deduplication is based on AST hashes.
+This is done by calculating the hash of the AST of each file as it appears in the HEAD commit of each repository, and selecting one project/file pair for each hash value.
 A query for this is provided, see also [Defining Queries](add-query.md#defining-queries).

 ## Table Generation

 Pandas can be used to generate LaTeX tables from query output and calculated data, however, much of this is routine and enabled by `common.tables`.
-In particular, `common.tables` will generate tables that use the [`booktabs`](https://ctan.org/pkg/booktabs/) package for formatting (following the  ACM document class recommendations).
+In particular, `common.tables` generates tables that use the [`booktabs`](https://ctan.org/pkg/booktabs/) package for formatting (following the ACM document class recommendations).

-To do this, there are four major functions.
+To do this, there are four major functions:

- - `get_styler` which will return the [`Styler`](https://pandas.pydata.org/pandas-docs/stable/reference/style.html) object for a dataframe or series.
+ - `get_styler` which returns a [`Styler`](https://pandas.pydata.org/pandas-docs/stable/reference/style.html) object for a dataframe or series.
 Stylers are used to format data based on the values of each cell.
 In addition to the dataframe or series, it takes two keyword arguments: a number of `decimals` (default 2), and a `thousands` separator (default `,`).
  - `highlight_cols` and `highlight_rows`: These highlight the column and row headers, respectively of a table in a `Styler` object, as shown below on line 11.
- - `save_table` will save `Styler` to a LaTeX table.
+ - `save_table` will save a `Styler` to a LaTeX table.
 Its usage is somewhat more complex, and is described below.

 ```python title="analyses/rq1.py" linenums="11"
     style = highlight_rows(highlight_cols(get_styler(df)))